How to send text messages in flight with the Garmin inReach

 The tracking feature is also a fun and helpful tool.
 This can be set to automatically send a message on a pre-set schedule to a list of contacts, and these messages include GPS lat/lon information.
 Recipients get a link to view your progress on an online map, which is great for flights that can’t be tracked online.

-Garmin also offers a standalone app, called Earthmate, for non-aviation use.
-It’s more aimed at hikers, but we found the app to be very useful.
+Garmin also offers a standalone app called Garmin Messenger for non-aviation use.
+It’s more aimed at hikers and other off-the-grid adventurers, but we found the app to be very useful.
 If you aren’t a Garmin Pilot user, this app allows you to use all the features of the inReach, and it’s free to download.
-You could easily run this side-by-side with ForeFlight, for example (see below).
+The app will allow you to view plan details, access settings, initiate an SOS message and access your phone’s full contact list for quick messaging.

 The inReach Mini 2 is available for $399.99, and is our top recommendation because it includes a black and white screen that’s helpful for use when you don’t have a phone or tablet nearby.
 The battery life is up to 14 days in 10-minute tracking mode.
 The inReach Messenger, available for just $299.99, is the best overall value and is the perfect choice for pilots who will always use their iPhone or iPad.
 The battery life is also excellent: up to 28 days in 10-minute tracking mode.